jrom876/UniformSeriesGenerator/README.md

  Creative Engineering Solutions, LLC

  This project contains Python GUIs to simplify the use of some well-known loan and investment calculations (The Uniform Series Equations), and to facilitate the creation of spreadsheets from these calculations.

+ NOTE: top_gui.py is the one you want to run. csvgengui.py is currently in need of debug.

  This Project has four requirements: